greg-raven/Department-21/_posts/2009-08-22-haunting-questions.md

 How is it that we put man on the moon before we figured out it would be a good idea to put wheels on luggage?

-Why is it that people say they ‘slept like a baby’ when babies wake up like every two hours?
+Why is it that people say they “slept like a baby” when babies wake up like every two hours?

 If a deaf person has to go to court, is it still called a hearing?